Ironholds/piton/README.md

 `piton` provides platform-independent [parsing expression grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) support in Rcpp.
 It wraps the [PEGTL](https://github.com/taocpp/PEGTL) library by Colin Hirsch and Daniel Frey, which is header-only and so can be imported into other packages.

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/Ironholds/piton/blob/master/CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Use

 An example of PEGs is included in the package, and takes a comma-separated set of